b-kennedy0/b-kennedy0.github.io/_posts/2021-03-08-cool-things.md

 ## Coding

-For coding, I primarily use [VS Code](https://code.visualstudio.com/){:target="_blank" rel="noopener"} - It is a comprehensive environment for writing and editing code.
+For coding, I use [VS Code](https://code.visualstudio.com/){:target="_blank" rel="noopener"} - It is a comprehensive environment for writing and editing code.
 It contains many powerful tools, such as debugging, synchronising with Git, and even AI code checking!
 It takes a little bit of getting used to, but it is worth the investment.

 A useful tool for converting Microsoft Word-written pieces into markdown (including links and heading formatting etc.) - [Paste to Markdown](https://euangoddard.github.io/clipboard2markdown/){:target="_blank" rel="noopener"}